Colombia – Creolla Beefsteak with Hogao Tomato Sauce, Coco Rice and Mango Lime Salad

 5. let the pot just sit on the stove with lid on until ready to serve then turn rice out into a serving dish.

-MANGO & LIME SALAD:
+MANGO and LIME SALAD:

 INGREDIENTS: